By Donna Cardillo, RN, MA, CSP, FAAN

 I so often hear nurses say, “I can’t possibly go back to school.
-I just don’t have the money.”
+I simply don’t have the money and don’t want to go into debt.”
 And yet there is more scholarship money available today than ever before.
 You just need to know where to look.
 Here are some tips for finding and getting the money you need.
-When filling out the application, remember these key points:

 If you’re pursuing a degree in nursing or healthcare, contact the following sources for scholarship information:

-- Your state nurses association (www.nursingworld.org).
+- Your state chapter of the American Nurses Association (www.nursingworld.org).
 Click on Find Your State whether you are a member or not.

 - Any relevant specialty association.
-These could be related to your current specialty or one you intend to work in afterwards.
+These could be related to your current specialty or one you intend to work in afterward.
 For example, if you currently work in ICU but intend to become a certified registered nurse anesthetist, contact both the American Association of Critical-Care Nurses (www.aacn.org) and the American Association of Nurse Anesthetists (www.aana.com).
-Find a listing of professional associations in the resources section of the directory.

-- Check online nursing scholarship lists such as those referenced below.
+- Online nursing scholarship lists such as those referenced below.
 You will have to weed through them because some are designated for certain ethnic groups, different levels of education or certain specialties.

 - The financial aid office in the school you are considering attending.

-- Peterson’s Scholarships, Grants and Prizes [current year].
-This comprehensive book can be found in bookstores or in the reference section of your library.
+- Peterson’s Scholarships, Grants, and Prizes [current edition].
+This comprehensive book can be found in bookstores or the reference section of your library.
 Ask the librarian to help you find this and other scholarship listing books.

 - Ethnic clubs, such as the Italian American Club.
 Many have scholarship money available to those of that nationality or ethnic heritage.
 Similarly, some religious organizations have scholarship money available for those of the same faith.